MissingCore/Music/README.md

 Place your music files in the "Music" folder on your Android device.
 It doesn't matter if you put the tracks directly into the folder or in sub-folders for better organization.

 Look in [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata) for supported audio files and metadata formats.

+> Why are my music files not displayed?

+Currently, we support a limited number of file extensions for metadata.
+Check [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata) for the full list.

+In addition, we're a bit picky with what files get saved successfully.
+We only save files that have their `title` & `artist` metadata field populated (this might change in the future).

+If your file fails to get saved and has the supported file extensions, it may be due to the file not having the expected metadata container.

 > What platforms are supported?